a short story

 “Don’t ever show that notebook to anyone that you wouldn’t sooner share a piece of your own soul with.
 Ok.”

 Nim nodded, promising.

 “I’ll see you later alright,” Ty said.
 He put in his earbuds and walked out of the coffee shop.
-His gait a bit slower, he soon forgot to put on any music. ~
+Gait a bit slower, Ty soon forgot to put on any music. ~